srbonilla/WoMa/README.md

 surface: `T_s` and `P_s` or `rho_s`,
 plus the material and temperature-density relation for each layer (see below):
 `A1_mat_layer` and `A1_T_rho_type`.
+For a fixed-entropy relation, only the surface density is needed.

 The optional parameter `num_prof` sets the number of profile integration steps.
 Default 1000.